 How to cite the article; suggest additional literature

-Photodiodes are frequently used photodetectors, which have largely replaced the formerly used phototubes.
+Photodiodes are frequently used photodetectors, which have largely replaced the formerly used vacuum phototubes.
 They are semiconductor devices which contain a p–n junction, and often an intrinsic (undoped) layer between n and p layers.
 Devices with an intrinsic layer are called p–i–n or PIN photodiodes.
 Light absorbed in the depletion region or the intrinsic region generates electron–hole pairs, most of which contribute to a photocurrent.
 The photocurrent can be quite precisely proportional to the absorbed (or incident) light intensity over a wide range of optical powers.

 Figure 1 schematically shows the typical design of the photodiode on p–i–n type.
 Here, one has an intrinsic region between an n-doped and a p-doped region, where most of the electric carriers are generated.
 Through the electrical contacts (anode and cathode), the generated photocurrent can be obtained.
 The anode may have a ring shape, so that the light can be injected through the hole.
-A large active area can be obtained with a correspondingly large ring, but that tends to increase the capacitance, thus reducing the detection bandwidth and the dark current; also, the efficiency may drop if carriers are generated too far from the electrodes.
+A large active area can be obtained with a correspondingly large ring, but that tends to increase the capacitance, thus reducing the detection bandwidth, and increases the dark current; also, the efficiency may drop if carriers are generated too far from the electrodes.

 Photodiodes can be operated in two very different modes:

-Typical photodiode materials are:
+Some photodiode materials and their typical characteristics are: